andresol/NexaArduino/README.md

 NexaArduino
 =========

-It is a Nexa Arduino Library.
+It is a Nexa Arduino Library (Nexa Decoder).

 Implementation of the NEXA protocol for 433Mhz wireless controlling system.